Methodology

 • PMI = pmiRate ร— original loan, while LTV > 80%.

 • Itemize vs standard each year.
-Itemized = deductible mortgage interest (interest scaled by min(1, $750k/avgBalance)) + min($10k SALT cap, property + state-local income).
+Itemized = deductible mortgage interest (interest scaled by min(1, $750k / avgBalance)) + min($10k SALT cap, property tax + state-local income tax).
+State-local income tax is approximated as householdIncome ร— stateLocalIncomeRate (a flat-rate proxy that ignores state-bracket structure).
 If itemized > standard deduction (2025: $15k single / $30k MFJ), we apply the federal marginal rate to the excess.

 • Realization tax on rent portfolio: LTCG rate (default 15%) + NIIT 3.8% if toggled.